owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

-  user:report                         shows how many users have access user:resetpassword                  Resets the password of the named user user:setting                        Read and modify user settings
+  user:report                         shows how many users have access user:resetpassword                  Resets the password of the named user user:setting                        Read and modify user settings user:sync                           Sync local users with an external backend service

 Creating Users
 ^^^^^^^^^^^^^^